-- The establishment of green infrastructure projects and other techniques should be designed to protect water quality and environmentally sensitive settings. - Local governments are encouraged to adopt, revise and enforce Part V Environmental Planning Criteria ordinances specific to their jurisdictions. - Local government should revise and update existing zoning, development and other environmental ordinances to require more permeable surface paving options, therefore reducing the percentage of impervious surface within new development. - Local governments should establish development standards that go beyond the state buffer width requirements for the protection of water resources. - Establish overlay districts to local zoning ordinances to add an additional layer of protection for water supply watersheds and other environmentally sensitive areas. - Create passive recreation opportunities which protects greenspace and establishes green linkages. - Encourage environmental stewardship and educate the public on environmental awareness. - Consider the establishment of a farmland protection program. - Establish Adopt-a-Stream groups to monitor streams and rivers. - Establish partnerships with local governments, agencies and citizens to protect important natural resources. - Establish working relationships with agencies such as the Georgia Department of Natural Resources, Trust for Public Land, the Nature Conservancy, the Georgia Conservancy, the Army Corps of Engineers. - Implement the Total Maximum Daily Load Implementation Plans for streams listed on the EPD 303(d) list.
+- The establishment of green infrastructure projects and other techniques should be designed to protect water quality and environmentally sensitive developments; - Local governments are encouraged to adopt, revise and enforce Part V Environmental Planning Criteria ordinances specific to their jurisdictions. - Local government should revise and update existing zoning, development and other environmental ordinances to require more permeable surface paving options, therefore reducing the percentage of impervious surface within new development. - Local governments should establish development standards that go beyond the state requirements for buffers and the protection of water resources. - Establish overlay districts to local zoning ordinances to add an additional layer of protection for water supply watersheds and other environmentally sensitive areas. - The creation of passive recreation opportunities and the protection of greenspace is important to the community. - Encourage environmental stewardship and educate the public on environmental awareness. - Consider the establishment of a farmland protection program. - Establish Adopt-a-Stream groups to monitor streams and rivers. - Establish partnerships with local governments, agencies and citizens to protect important natural resources. - Establish working relationships with agencies such as the Georgia Department of Natural Resources, Trust for Public Land, the Nature Conservancy, the Georgia Conservancy, the Army Corps of Engineers. - Implement the Total Maximum Daily Load Implementation Plans for streams listed on the EPD 303(d) list.